andriyyatsykiv/HelmetFire/README.md

 # How To Use
 After downloading the program from the [latest release](TODO RELEASE LINK), launch the HelmetFire.exe included in the download, and configure your preferred settings in the options menu.
+When playing, use your mouse to turn towards where you believe the target is, and click.
+You will hear a positive-sounding tone if you are correct, and a bad-sounding tone if you are not.

 ## Settings
 In addition to the settings presets provided, anyone can change